 First Fall Semester Meeting

 There are two meetings during Fall.
 The first Fall meeting focuses on 4th and 5th year students who are thinking of entering the job market.
 We discuss in detail the timing of events, the application packet and important deadlines.
-(Fall 2016 Slides from meeting)
+(Fall 2023 Slides from meeting (pdf)

 Second Fall Semester Meeting

 The second Fall meeting is exclusively for students who enter the job market.
 We discuss tips on interviews and scheduling.

 Where to Find Jobs

 The main listing for job openings for economists is housed in the AEA webpage.
 However, there are other links for specialized fields or International universities or agencies.

 - aeaweb JOE Listings – August 1, 2018 – January 31, 2019